rhaix23/rhaix23/README.md

 I'm a computer science student interested in web development.

 *   🌍  I'm based in Philippines
-*   🧠  I'm learning Typescript, Postgres, and AWS
+*   🧠  I'm learning Javascript, Typescript, Postgres, and AWS
 *   🤝  I'm open to collaborating on interesting projects

 ### Skills